kexiZeroing/kexiZeroing.github.io/src/blog/explore-running-code-in-browser.md

 const engine = await webllm.CreateMLCEngine(selectedModel);
 ```

 Pyodide is a Python distribution for the browser and Node.js based on WebAssembly.
 Pyodide makes it possible to install and run Python packages in the browser.
-Try Pyodide in a [REPL](https://pyodide.org/en/stable/console.html) directly in your browser.
+Try Pyodide in a [REPL](https://pyodide.org/en/stable/console.html) directly in your browser, or [pydantic.run](https://pydantic.run/), a Python browser sandbox based on Pyodide.
+Write and share Python code, run it in the browser.

 ```js
 async function main(){